mozman/ezdxf/docs/source/faq.rst

 SAB data, and also `ezdxf` provides no functionality for creating or editing ACIS data.

-The ACIS support provided by `ezdxf` is only useful for users have to have access to the ACIS SDK from `Spatial Inc.`_.
+The ACIS support provided by `ezdxf` is only useful for users which have access to the ACIS SDK from `Spatial Inc.`_.

 .. _Spatial Inc.: https://www.spatial.com/products/3d-acis-modeling